Rapid Risk Assessment: The risk of Zika virus to Canadians (third update)

 Zika virus disease is a mosquito-associated flaviviral disease caused by Zika virus (ZIKV).
 It is related to other Flaviviridae, including Japanese Encephalitis, West Nile, Yellow Fever, St. Louis Encephalitis, and Dengue viruses.

 The natural cycle of ZIKV involves mosquito vectors and vertebrate hosts, probably African primatesReference 1 Reference 2 Reference 3.
 There is limited documentation of non-primate reservoirs of ZIKV; serological evidence has been demonstrated in rodentsReference 4, but their role (if any) in transmission is unknown.
 Once infected, a mosquito is thought to remain so for their lifetimeReference 5.
-Aside from mosquitos, blood transfusion-associatedReference 6 Reference 7 Reference 8 and sexual transmission (via semen) have been documented.
-The latter includes several instances where symptomatic male travellers infected their partner (female or male), who had not travelledReference 9 Reference 10 Reference 11 Reference 12.
+In the current outbreak, the vertebrate hosts are humans.
+Aside from mosquitos, blood transfusion-associatedReference 6 Reference 7 Reference 8 and sexual transmission have been documented.
+The latter includes several instances where symptomatic male travellers infected their partner (female or male), who had not travelledReference 9 Reference 10 Reference 11 Reference 12, including a Canadian Reference 13.

-Aedes aegypti is considered the primary vector of ZIKV (as well as Dengue and Yellow fever virus).
-This mosquito is largely restricted to tropical and subtropical regions, though more northern populations may occur in isolated refugesReference 22.
-Ae. albopictus also has been implicated as a vector, though its role in the current outbreak is uncertain.
-This species is widely distributed outside the tropicsReference 23, but is not known to be established in Canada.
+Aedes aegypti is the primary vector of ZIKV (as well as Dengue and Yellow fever virus).
+This species is largely restricted to tropical and subtropical regions, though temperate populations may occur in isolated refugesReference 15.
+Ae. albopictus has been implicated as a vector, though its role in the current outbreak is uncertain.
+This species is widely distributed outside the tropicsReference 16, but is not known to be established in CanadaReference a.

-Asymptomatic infections appear to be the norm; only one in four or five people (20-25%) infected with ZIKV are believed to develop clinical symptoms Reference 25 Reference 29.
+Asymptomatic infections appear to be the norm, with only one in four or five people (20-25%) infected with ZIKV developing clinical symptoms Reference 25 Reference 29.
 Disease is generally relatively mild, with symptoms that include: low-grade fever (usually <38.5°C), transient arthritis/arthralgia with possible joint swelling mainly in the smaller joints of the hands and feet, maculo-papular rash often spreading from the face to the body, conjunctival hyperaemia or bilateral non-purulent conjunctivitis, and general non-specific symptoms such as myalgia, asthenia, and headaches Reference 25.
-Less commonly, infection with ZIKV is now known as a cause of serious complications such as Guillain Barré Syndrome (GBS)Reference a Reference 18 Reference 30 Reference 31 and other neurologic complicationsReference 32 Reference 33.
-There have been a handful of reports of ZIKV-associated deaths in adultsReference 15.
+Less commonly, infection with ZIKV is now known as a cause of serious complications such as Guillain Barré Syndrome (GBS)Reference b Reference 22 Reference 23 Reference 24 and other neurologic complicationsReference 25 Reference 26.
+There have been a handful of reports of ZIKV-associated deaths in adultsReference 27.

 Event background information